-Mark, a 30-something sales representative from New York City, discovered that not all forms of therapy work particularly well for ADHD.
+Mark, a 30-something sales representative from New York City, discovered that not all forms of therapy work particularly well for helping him manage his ADHD.
 Since being diagnosed with ADHD 10 years ago, Mark has been on, off, and finally back on medication.
 He also worked with several psychotherapists — to no avail.
 “They either didn’t know much about ADHD, or they wanted me to deal with the ’emotional issues’ behind it,” he says.
 “That wasn’t helpful.”

 Eight months ago, Mark started to work with a new therapist using CBT.
 Now things are looking up.
 He says he feels much better about himself and his marriage.

 “A lot of stuff I did got on my wife’s nerves — forgetting things she asked me to do, or getting them wrong because I didn’t really hear her,” Mark says.
 “I still make mistakes, but they’re fewer and farther between.
 And she knows that I’m really working on it.”